initiating apoptosis through death receptors or mitochondrial

 What is the overexpression of anti-apoptotic protein

-what is the enzyme matrix's role in cancer progression
+what is the role of enzyme matrix's

-what are tumor cells weakly attaching and rolling along the vessel lining until securely attached
+tumor cells weakly attaching and rolling along the vessel lining until securely attached

 What is how tumor cells attach and enter new tissues?

-the stimulation of angiogenic signals, the formation of leaky and disorganized vessels in tumors, and the promotion of interaction between cancer cells and vascular endothelial cells
+, the formation of leaky and disorganized vessels in tumors, and the promotion of interaction between cancer cells and vascular endothelial cells

 in this phase of the cell cycle where cells can enter and exit and are not actively dividing